larryhastings/appeal/README.md

     mixin [-v|--verbose] [-l|--log-level str]

 Even though `log` is a positional parameter, it doesn't consume any positional arguments on the command-line.
-The `logging()` converter only adds options!
+The `Logging` converter only adds options!
 This is what object-oriented programmers might call a "mix-in".
-With the `logging()` converter, you can add logging options to every one of your commands, without having to re-implement it each time.
+With the `Logging` converter, you can add logging options to every one of your commands, without having to re-implement it each time.
 (Though in most cases it's probably better to add such options to a global command function.)

 Internally this works exactly like you'd expect.
-Since the `log` parameter consumes no command-line arguments, Appeal will always call its annotation.
+Since the `log` parameter consumes no command-line arguments, Appeal will always call its converter.
 Specifying any of the options will set arguments for that call.
 And the resulting `Logging` object will be passed in as the argument to `log`.